department-of-veterans-affairs/va.gov-team/products/health-care/supply-reordering-tool/research/2024-04-Meds and supplies concept testing/Conversation guide.md

 - *Backup plan if they cannot figure out how to share screen:*
   - Ok, it seems like we're having trouble sharing your screen, so I'm going to share my screen with you and give you control of it.
 Does that sound ok? *[Share your screen]*.
 Can you confirm if you can see my screen? *[Give mouse control]* Can you click and see if you can move your mouse around on my screen?

 A reminder: This is a prototype.
-It looks like the real website and we have turned some special features on for our session.
-Nothing we do here will impact your information and you will see it has test data (like a made-up name) in certain parts of the site.
+It looks like the real website, but doesn't function like the real website.
+We have turned some special features on for our session, and nothing we do here will impact your information and you will see it has test data (like a made-up name).

 ## Interview - 20 minutes

-**_Task: Order accessories for CPAP._** You need to order accessories for CPAP.
+**_Task: Order a mask strap for CPAP._** You need to order a mask strap for your CPAP.
 Using this prototype, can you show me how you'd do that from here?
 It would really help me if you could talk me through what you are thinking as you figure out how to do this on the website.